• Skip to primary navigation

 Instructions

-• Add peaches, rum, sugar, and juice to blender, blitz until smooth
+• Add peaches, rum, sugar, and juice to electric blender (or food processor), blitz until smooth

 • Pour reserved juice into a small dish or bowl.
 Add extra sugar to a second bowl

-• Rim glasses - invert glass rim into the juice, twirl to coat.
-Immediately place wet rim into sugar, twirl to coat.
+• Rim glasses - invert a coupe glass into the juice, twirl to coat.
+Immediately place wet rim into sugar, twirl to coat the rim of the glass.
 Repeat on second glass.

-• Add ice to blender, blitz until smooth
+• Add ice to the blender of peach puree mixture, blitz until smooth

 • Serve immediately